 Perhaps because of my upbringing, I never really appreciated the value of technology and modern appliances until I spent a year at the University of Dar es Salaam in a seven-floor girls’ dormitory (built with U.S. aid money) with no electricity and no running water.
 Seven flights was a lot to climb every day, and a bucket of water tripled the distance!
 I quickly understood that the ubiquitous image of walking African women, elongated and elegant, poising containers or bundles of wood on their heads, was a romanticized view of arduous labor carrying water and fuel for cooking and washing over miles.

-Water and electricity are absolute necessities for improving the quality of life for African women, and in comparison a mobile phone feels trivial and unimportant.
+Water and electricity are absolute necessities for improving the quality of life for African women, and in comparison, a mobile phone feels trivial and unimportant.
 Yet I am sure there are many African women for whom the value of the mobile phone has come to outweigh water and electricity.
 In recent research on how the explosion of cellular networks is impacting rural men and women’s opportunities, I began to realize how catalytic that simple technology could be for rural women farmers.
+And, before we delve further into the topic, you could read this blog on interesting eCommerce stats and how mobile phones play an active role in today’s business industries.
+You might get the context of why mobiles are necessary for everyone these days.

 Why might a mobile phone have such a high value in rural Africa, and how can mobile technologies change the game for African women?